jelera/nvim_config/README.md

 - Startup: <100ms target
 - 786 tests run in <1 second
-- Lazy loading for all non-critical plugins
+- Lazy loading for all non-critical plugins (87% of plugins)
-- Profile with `:Lazy profile`
+- Profile with `:Lazy profile` or `nvim --startuptime startup.log`

+See [PERFORMANCE.md](PERFORMANCE.md) for detailed optimization plan and strategies.

 ## Project Status